DanielIAvila/biodiversity-indirect-threats/README.md

   </li>
 </ol>

-The structure is as follows:
+The structure of this repository is as follows:

     - code: ordered scripts to reproduce the flow undertaken for the article (either as a standalone or in an HPC cluster).
-        - auxfiles: raw data files required at any given point by any of the scripts.
+        - auxfiles: auxiliary data files required to run the code in a HPC cluster.

-- The final results of the systematic map are available in the following Zenodo repository: https://doi.org/10.5281/zenodo.17153036
+The rest of the documents are available in [Zenodo, DOI: 10.5281/zenodo.17153036](https://doi.org/10.5281/zenodo.17153036).
+The Zenodo repository contains:
+- The benchmark articles,
+- The scoping search for keywords,
+- The search string and keywords,
+- The OpenAlex downloaded files.

-- To avoid infringing on any copyright held by academic journals, only article metadata is provided in `txt`, `json`, or `RIS` format.
+**OBS!** To avoid infringing on any copyright held by academic journals, only article metadata is provided in `txt`, `json`, or `RIS` format.

 For the original method and source scripts implemented in this systematic review, please refer to: